Debunking the Wide Shoe Myth – Why Foot Shaped Shoes Are ACTUALLY Good For Wide Feet

 FeelBarefoot (Turkey) – Sizes US women’s 3.5 – US Men’s 15.
 This is one of the more affordable places to get nice barefoot shoes.
 Read my full FeelBarefoot Review here.

-Use code ANYASREVIEWS35 for 35% off
+Use code ANYA50 for a discount

 Top down view of Shapen Ivy barefoot ankle boots in Bordeaux being worn by a woman in denim.